 FROM THE CURATOR

 I would like to thank historian Susan C. Djabri for writing the majority of the text captions.
 The website would not be, had it not been for her valuable contribution.
 I would like to thank photographer Edis Jurcys for his splendid photo documentation.
 Sincere thanks to Amanda Marier for editorial support.
 I would like to thank David Morrison who was merciful enough to sell me the album.
 I would like to thank visual artist Matthew Hollett for his design of the website.
 (I’m so pleased!)
-I am also thankful for the insights offered by Michelle Brannon and photography professor David K. Brunn.
+Special appreciation is extended to Paul Frecker for his help with attributions.
+I am also thankful for the insights offered by Erika Togo, Carolyn McCabe, Michelle Brannon, James Pratt and photography professor David K. Brunn.
 Assistance provided by Noel Chanan in identifying William Lake Price as the photographer of “Lady Craven’s Carriage” was greatly appreciated.